wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .rep .tooltip .badge }
 #### [EntityPlayer](EntityPlayer.md) GetOtherTwin ( ) {: .copyable aria-label='Functions' }

-Will return second player of pair characters or other form of characters with multiple forms.

-???- note "Note"
-	* When called on Jacob, returns Esau
+- When called on Jacob, returns Esau.
-	* When called on Esau, returns Jacob
+- When called on Esau, returns Jacob.
-	* When called on Tainted Forgotten, returns Tainted Forgotten's Soul
+- When called on Tainted Forgotten, returns Tainted Forgotten's Soul.
-	* When called on Tainted Forgotten's Soul, returns Tainted Forgotten
+- When called on Tainted Forgotten's Soul, returns Tainted Forgotten.
-	* When called on any other character, returns nil
+- When called on any other character, returns nil.
 ___
 ### Get·Pill () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }